Fahim-Al-Razy/Fahim-Al-Razy/README.md

 Recently I have learned Graphics Designing and improoving this skill gradually.

 **Education**:
 I Took my SSC examination from Banani Bidyaniketan School in 2021 and passed with a GPA-5 and after that HSC examination from BAF Shaheen College Dhaka in 2023 with a GPA-4.83 .
-Now I am admitted BRAC University studying in CSE Department .
+Now I am admitted to BRAC University in the CSE Department.
 **Contact Information**:
 this is my email - fahimalrazy2005@gmail.com
 i also have a LinkedIn Id - www.linkedin.com/in/fahim-al-razy-03b8792b3